 Morning Star School is dedicated to helping students with learning differences become successful students and reach their full potential.
-The curriculum of the Diocese of St. Augustine is followed and is designed to implement the following objectives:
+The approved curriculum by the Diocese of St. Augustine is followed and is designed to implement the following objectives:

-- The development of maximum efficiency in academic areas (reading, language arts, mathematics, science, and social studies). - The development of technological skills and the integration of these skills into all areas of the curriculum through the use of computers, laptops, IPads, Smartboards and other technology. - The promotion of socially acceptable behavior and personal relationships. - The promotion of good health and sportsmanship - The promotion of spiritual and moral growth through participation in religious instruction, Liturgical services, and service projects. - The development of emotional and social maturity,
+- The development of maximum efficiency in academic areas (Reading, Language Arts, Mathematics, Science, and Social Studies). - The development of technological skills and the integration of these skills into all areas of the curriculum through the use of laptops, IPads, Smartboards and other technology. - The promotion of socially acceptable behavior and personal relationships. - The promotion of good health and sportsmanship. - The promotion of spiritual and moral growth through participation in religious instruction, Liturgical services, service projects, and fulfilling 100 service hour by the time students complete 12th grade. - The development of emotional and social maturity.